mrpep/dienen/docs/tutorial.md

 In **Training** the main difference is that now we have a **schedule** key.
 This takes a dictionary with the name of a callback as key and its parameters as values.
 For example, in this case, the callbacks SaveCheckpoints and EarlyStopping will be executed at each epoch.
 EarlyStopping instantiates a tf.keras.callbacks.EarlyStopping class, and SaveCheckpoints is a dienen custom callback, similar to ModelCheckpoint from Tensorflow.
 Check its [code](../src/dienen/callbacks/save_checkpoints.py) for more details.

 Then, in the architecture, a new element, called **Stamp** appears.
 What Stamp does is to repeat all what it is inside the key **what**, in this case 3 times.
 In what, we have a Conv2D layer, followed by batch normalization, relu activation and maxpooling.
 This block will get repeated 3 times, however, as filters takes a list of also 3 elements, for each of the repetitions, a different filters parameters will be set.
 In this case, the first block will have 8 filters, while the second 16, and the third 32.
+The same happens with the name.
 This syntax allows us to build neural networks with many layers using a minimal configuration file.

 Finally, the python code to train the model would be the same, but changing